-One indication of long-term shifts in structural inequality in the United States is the increase in renters relative to homeowners.
-The proportion of renters in the Bay Area - and particularly renters of color - is on the rise.
+One indication of long-term shifts in structural inequality in the United States is the increase in renters relative to homeowners.11 The proportion of renters in the Bay Area - and particularly renters of color - is on the rise.
 The proportion of renter-occupied households in the region generally outpaced both the nation and the state between 2000-2014.
-The only county which did not see an increase in renter households relative to homeowners over this period is San Francisco, which already has one of the highest percentages of renter households in the region but has also weathered over a decade of relentless displacement pressures (see Table 1).
+The only county which did CHART 3: Latino Population & Poverty Changes by County, 2000-2014 not see an increase in renter households relative to homeowners over this period is San Francisco, which already has one of the highest percentages of renter households in the region but has also weathered over a decade of relentless displacement pressures (see Table 1).